F4HTB/gcFT8/README.md

 	Red color: info
 	Blue: CQ finded
 	Magenta: filter by info missing or non standard message or call already made or Empty callsign

+**Before using it please check if it is allowed in your country.
+For testing only.**